 Its advanced features cover AI contract drafting, redlining, analysis, approvals, signing, and reporting, giving teams a single system that grows with them rather than another tool to juggle.

 There’s also far less of a learning curve since Aline connects the AI layer with the actual workflows legal and business teams use every day.
-Instead of stitching together research tools, contract editors, signature apps, and reporting dashboards, everything lives inside one unified platform.
+Instead of stitching together deep research tools, contract editors, signature apps, and reporting dashboards, everything lives inside one unified platform.

 Harvey AI is generally accurate for research, drafting support, and early document review, but its output still depends on clear prompts and human oversight.
 It uses large language models to speed up legal analysis, though lawyers should validate anything tied to real decisions.